-For a finding of "Recommend Accreditation with reservations", if you do not believe that any of the reservations can be addressed in one term, then you may check the box on the submission form which will cause the following words to automatically be added to the covert letter: "The visiting committee recommends that the accreditation committee consider deferring the revisit by one semester to allow a full year to address the reservations identified in this report.
-The accreditation committee and the Dean of Student Life will determine the actual revisitation schedule at the beginning of the next semester."
+For a finding of "Recommend Accreditation with reservations", if you do not believe that any of the reservations can be addressed in one term, then you may check the box on the submission form which will cause the following words to automatically be added to the cover letter: "The visiting committee recommends that the accreditation committee consider deferring the revisit by one semester to allow a full year to address the reservations identified in this report.
+The accreditation committee and the Associate Dean for FSILGs will determine the actual revisitation schedule at the beginning of the next semester."
 DO NOT include this recommendation in the report.

 "2A.
 Best Practices and Other Areas of Excellence".
 Here's your chance to list best practices, to recommend these great ideas to other members of the Community, and to point out the great things about the organization, when appropriate.